renuo/lightning-talks/corsidia_performance/presentation.md

 ---

-# Take Home Message
+# Take Home Message(s)
 or: why the hell did you tell us about this story?

+---

-- Look always at the business side
+## Look always at the business side

+---

-- Understand where your customer earns the money
+## Understand where your customer earns the money

-- Apply the Pareto principle: 80% of earnings might come from 20% of the features.
+## Apply the Pareto principle: 80% of earnings might come from 20% of the features.

+---

-- Double-check your premises and requirements
+## Double-check your premises and requirements.
+Challenge them.
+Multiple times.

-- Once you find a solution, verify if the initial requirements are fulfilled.
+## Once you find a solution, verify if the initial requirements are fulfilled.

+---

-- Again: can you give 80% of the value, with the 20% of the work?
+## Again: can you give 80% of the value, with the 20% of the work?

+---

+## Don't go straight to the "usual suspects" (Solr, Elastic Search & co.)

+---

-- Trying the SQL was good.
+## Trying the SQL was good.

 Why?
 Because it was very cheap to try!
 And it forced us to rethink and look again at the requirements.
 So...

+---

-- Never be afraid of trying and failing if is cheap :smile:.
-At least you can sleep at night.
+## Never be afraid of trying and failing
+if is cheap :smile:.

 ---